neoparadigm/mw-wiki/README.md

 **The answer LLMs can't give you - current, cited, and community-verified.**

+A living knowledge graph of Modern Workplace community intelligence.

+Built from years of bookmarks, saved articles, and late-night troubleshooting sessions -the blogs that actually taught practitioners this craft, synthesised into a single queryable knowledge graph.
+Every answer cites a real author, a real URL, a real date.

 A synthesised knowledge base for Modern Workplace practitioners, built from the best Microsoft MVP blogs and Microsoft documentation.
 Every answer traces back to a named author, a real URL, and a date.

 [![License: MIT](https://img.shields.io/badge/Code-MIT-1a5c3a?style=flat-square)](LICENSE)